 For high hazard events, a site inspection is mandatory.
 If the site inspection cannot be done during business hours, overtime may be included with the permit fee.

-notification for an educational or religious institution is only required if the event happens when the building is occupied during regular business hours;
+Notification for an educational or religious institution is only required if the event happens when the building could reasonably be occupied

-notification, which includes contact information for the fire department is sufficient; a copy of the email with the “read receipt” notification is adequate proof of notification.
+Proof of notification, which includes contact information for the fire department; a copy of the email with the “read receipt” is adequate proof of notification

 Any time consumer fireworks, in an amount not to exceed 10 kg, are stored in a dwelling unit, they shall be stored in a secure container, in a cool dry area, and away from an open flame, excessive heat or spark-producing equipment or tools.